 Mykii is an energetic and kind soul that loves sharing his passion for technology and photography!
 Outfitted with 15 years of IT experience and 10 years in the portrait photography industry, he adds a different perspective on trending technology and reviews.
 A couple fun things of the many things he's done include being a Guest Blogger on Scott Kelby's Blog, being featured on Framed Network and being a participant in Adobe's Creative Jam.

 Nick Minore is a photo and video professional.
-At age 22, Nick is the youngest video producer for PlayOn Sports and the youngest author for Photofocus.
 A busy schedule keeps him always on the go, whether producing live sports broadcasts for TV and the web, or a portrait photo shoot on the beach near his home in Florida.
 Always with a camera in hand, Nick enjoys experimenting with new cameras and shooting techniques.
-He really "gets" technology and loves to share tips and tricks on how to get the most out of your gear or software.
+Technology has always come naturally to him and he loves to share tips and tricks on how to get the most out of your gear or software.

 Connect with Nick using the links to the left, or email nick (@) photofocus.com.

 Pamela has worked in Film and Radio for over 15 years.
 She started as a PA on major sets and eventually moved up to script supervisor.
 From there the roles of producing, directing, editing and camera operator followed.
 She has worked with DGA and oscar winning directors.
-Currently her day job is "Product Ninja" with Atomos.
+Currently her day job is Brand Experience Executive with a full service Ad Agency and production company.
+She is also working as a Director on a Documentary coming out in 2018.

 In college she was recruited right off the air from her college radio station and went on to be on air talent for country, top 40, and alternative radio stations including a 2 year gig as an Emcee for Radio Disney.